suislanchez/stock-sim-app/README.md

-# SimuTrader AI - All of stocks and crypto, your trusted lcoal simulator
+# SimuTrader AI - All of stocks and crypto, your trusted real time simulator

 ![SimuTrader Preview](public/simu-preview.png)